Last Updated on May 11, 2023 by Dominique de Merteuil

-To give you the best possible advice, and to answer most, if not all, questions about the do and don’ts of storing vintage clothing, I consulted with a professional textile conservator working for the Museum of King Jan III’s Palace at Wilanow.
+To give you the best possible advice and to answer most, if not all, questions about the dos and don’ts of storing vintage clothing, I consulted with a professional textile conservator working for the Museum of King Jan III’s Palace at Wilanow.

 The Must-Do Before Storing Vintage Clothes